 By the way, when you take a turn with a fast series of crossovers, it actually is as fun as it looks.
 Hell, it’s much more fun.
 There’s a power and smoothness that is like nothing else.
 Cf. comment above, in re: “flying.”

 (5) Control: As long as you’re not going too fast, turning is so easy that it’s practically subliminal.
 (No crossovers for the moment; I’m not talking about that level of speed.)
-What is actually going on, of course, is that you’re shifting your weight ever so slightly in the direction you want to go in.
+Actually you’re shifting your weight ever so slightly in the direction you want to go in.
 But it feels like you’re just thinking yourself into changing direction.
 Telekinesis!

 (6) Efficiency: Another way you can tell n00bs, even after they’ve learned to not fall much, is by how much energy they waste.
 In extreme cases it looks like they’re expending half again as much energy as they need to per foot-pound of work accomplished.